UniversalDependencies/docs/_sv/index.md

 * Determiners agree with nouns in the same way as adjectives.

 For more information, see the list of [Swedish features](../feat/index.html).

----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

----

 ## Syntax